 That night I went for the fish.
 Since my dad is a fisherman and fresh fish was at the dinner table at least once a week growing up, I know quality when I see it, and Croatian fish definitely passed the test.
 Bernard went for the lamb.
 For a great price, once again, we had a memorable and authentic Istrian dining experience.

 Our airbnb apartment in Motovun will certainly be a memorable one.
-It was so cosy and homey.
-We stayed there two nights and we just didn’t want to leave.
+It was so cozy and homey.
+We stayed there for two nights and we just didn’t want to leave.
 The room surrounded by little windows that gave us amazing views, even in the shower!

 I even had a cozy little spot where I sat early in the morning and played soft oldies on this good old model CD player!😊 La vie est belle!